AriFordsham/GHCWiki/commentary/compiler/new-code-gen-pipeline.md

   - Find each safe `MidForeignCall` node, "lowers" it into the suspend/call/resume sequence (see `Note [Foreign calls]` in `CmmNode.hs`.), and build an info table for them.
   - Convert the `CmmInfo` for each `CmmProc` into a `[CmmStatic]`, using the live variable information computed just before "Figure out stack layout".

+- AT THIS POINT CONTROL MOVES BACK TO `HscMain.tryNewCodeGen` where a final control-flow optimisation pass takes place.

 ### Branches to continuations and the "Adams optimisation"